 SIGNS OF AUSTRALIA: vintage signs from the city to the outback

-These beautifully composed and nostalgic images are accompanied by commentary by Dale Campisi, who ponders the significance of these fading and disappearing signs — artful, kitsch, and at times hilarious — lovingly preserved through Brady’s lens.
+The beautifully composed images in Signs of Australia are a nostalgic celebration of the 'good old days'.
+In his introduction, writer Dale Campisi ponders the significance of these fading and disappearing signs — artful, kitsch, and at times hilarious — lovingly preserved through Brady’s lens.

 256pp | 155x200mm

 Read about Signs of Australia in The Weekly Times